elastos/Elastos.CarrierClassic.Bootstrap/README.md

 $ make dist
 ```

-The generated Debian package will be located at current working directory, can can use the command to locate it:
+The generated Debian package will be located at the current working directory.
+You can use the command to locate it:

 ```shell
 $ ls -la *.deb